rafloresgarcia/PeekabooCam-2/README.md

 ### Pi Camera Settings

-Open the Raspberry Pi Configuration Tool from the main menu: Ensure the camera software is enabled: If it's not enabled, enable it and reboot your Pi to begin.
+Open the Raspberry Pi Configuration Tool from the main menu: Ensure the camera software (the 5MP camera requires legacy camera support [here](https://www.raspberrypi.com/documentation/accessories/camera.html)) is enabled: If it's not enabled, enable it and reboot your Pi to begin.
 Instructions [here](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/4).

 ### Testing Pi Camera Module